jakibaki/gdkGBA/README.md

 ## This is the nintendo-switch port!

-The bios bundled bios is Normmatt's open-source GBA BIOS replacement
+The bundled bios is Normmatt's open-source GBA BIOS replacement

 GBA emulator written in C